rdjavaji/casestudy2/README.md

 - Scheduled Trigger for 7 days.
 - Data Storage: The Raw container now contained both SQL Server data and the HTTP data from the ecommers file.

+## GitHub Pull Request:

+- Created New resource group with name: my_rg
+- Created New Azure data Factory: pr_adf1
+- Configured Github branch as "QA" to Azure Data factory
+- Created Pull Request from branch Dev to QA

 ## Azure Databricks:

 - Azure Databricks was created with name "casestudy2_databricks" and created a cluster, folder, Notebook.